 It can help to think about retroactive jealousy as a person because you can tell yourself and you can tell this “person,” retroactive jealousy:

 I’m not listening to you right now.
-You’re full of it.
-You’re telling me things that I know aren’t true.
-You’re trying to mess me up.
-You’re trying to send me down this rabbit hole.
-You’re just my ego.
-You’re just an insecurity.
+You’re full of it, telling me things that I know aren’t true, trying to mess me up.
+And, you’re trying to send me down this rabbit hole, my ego.
+You’re just insecure.
 You’re just noise in my head, and I’m not going to listen to you.

 Like, “Screw you” kind of thing.